 The Kebabangan Petroleum Operating Company (KPOC) joint venture was set up to act as the cluster operator, and The Kebabangan Northern Hub Project was undertaken to develop the three fields in the cluster.

 The project began with the development of the Kebabangan field.
 Production began in November 2014.

-The Kebabangan field was discovered by Shell in 1994.
-An exploration well drilled at the field encountered a thick column of gas associated and a thin rim of oil.
+Shell discovered the Kebabangan field in 1994.
+An exploration well drilled at the field encountered a thick column of gas and a thin rim of oil.

 Following this, an appraisal well was drilled in 2002.
-The well penetrated gas columns in number of reservoir intervals.
+The well penetrated gas columns in a number of reservoir intervals.

 The Kebabangan field is estimated to contain approximately two trillion cubic feet (tcf) of gas.